Articles and Bylaws of SIPTA

 - In order to achieve these aims, the Society:

-- organises a biennial series of international conferences, called International Symposium on Imprecise Probability: Theories and Applications (abbreviated to ISIPTA), and taking place every odd year;
+- organises a biennial series of international conferences, called International Symposium on Imprecise Probabilities: Theories and Applications (abbreviated to ISIPTA), and taking place every odd year;

 - organises a biennial series of schools, called SIPTA School on Imprecise Probabilities (abbreviated to SIPTA School), taking place every even year;